-The rapporteur may also exceptionally invite non ITU-T experts as appropriate ([WTSA Res.
+The rapporteur may also invite non ITU-T experts as appropriate ([WTSA Res.
 1], clause 2.3.1).
 These experts can only attend with the explicit invitation of the rapporteur.
-This in no way is intended to exclude participation by those the rapporteur believes will be valuable contributors.
-Rather, a rapporteur should know before a meeting just who is planning to attend, even if only to plan the facilities needed.
-If other experts show up uninvited, it is suggested that the rapporteur discuss their presence with the ITU-T experts (in private) to decide whether they should stay or not.
-In the end, however, it is the rapporteur's decision.
+This in no way is intended to exclude participation by those the rapporteur believes will be valuable participants.
+Rather, a rapporteur should know before a meeting just who is planning to attend, even if only to plan the facilities needed. []

-"Uninvited experts" may not be familiar with the ITU-T procedures and they may have incurred considerable expenses to attend the meeting.
-Thus, "sending them home" should be a last resort.
-The rapporteur should organize meetings so that this is a rare occurrence.

 8.5 Final confirmation of the meeting

-AT LEAST FOUR weeks prior to the date of the meeting, an e-mail message is sent to the WP and SG Chairmen, and to TSB requesting final approval to hold the meeting.
-This request should be a draft of the invitation letter which should include the final terms of reference, the identification of in-hand or promised contributions by title and source, the dates and agenda, and the location and host of the meeting.
+Normally, at least two months prior to the date of the meeting, an e-mail message is sent to the WP and SG Chairmen, and to TSB requesting final confirmation to hold the meeting.
+This request should include a draft convening letter including the terms of reference, the identification of in-hand or promised contributions by title and source, the dates and agenda, and the location and host of the meeting.
 The SG management will consider whether holding the proposed rapporteur group meeting is warranted based on the information provided but also taking into consideration other aspects (e.g. collocation of meeting of other Questions, strategic importance of advancing a topic, etc.).
+Once the SG management has approved the meeting, the indication on the web site changes from “planned” to “confirmed” and the convening letter is finalized

-NOTE – See also clause 8.1 above.[EDITOR NOTE:====Discussed until here at the 20/06/2019 RG-WM e-meeting]
+NOTE – See also clause 8.1 above.

 8.6 Invitation to the meeting

-AT LEAST THREE weeks prior to the rapporteur group meeting, the invitation letter (see clause 8.5 above) is sent to those on the list of experts, to those providing contributions, and to the SG and WP Chairmen.
-If the meeting is being held in conjunction with other rapporteur group meetings, a single invitation letter may be composed by the rapporteurs involved.
+Normally at least two months prior to the rapporteur group meeting, the invitation letter (see clause 8.5 above) is posted by TSB as a convening letter on the study group web page ([ITU-T A.1] clause 2.3.3.10).
+In particular, the information is sent to those on the list of experts, to those providing contributions, and to the SG and WP Chairmen.
+If the meeting is being held in conjunction with other rapporteur group meetings, a single convening letter may be provided for the set of co-located meetings.

 Participants should not be charged for meeting facilities, unless agreed in advance by the study group.
 Meeting charges should be an exceptional case and only done if, for example, the study group is of the opinion that a meeting charge is necessary for the work to proceed properly.
 However, participants should not be excluded from participation if they are unwilling to pay the charge ([ITU-T A.1], clause 2.3.3.15).